 Oxford is a medium-sized city located in the state of Alabama.
 With a population of 21,249 people and six constituent neighborhoods, Oxford is the 27th largest community in Alabama.

-Oxford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Oxford is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Oxford is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Oxford who work in office and administrative support (15.89%), sales jobs (10.66%), and management occupations (8.93%).

-The percentage of adults in Oxford who are college-educated is close to the national average for all communities of 21.84%: 18.22% of the adults in Oxford have a bachelor's degree or advanced degree.
+The education level of Oxford citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.22% of adults 25 and older in Oxford have a college degree.

 The per capita income in Oxford in 2010 was $23,198, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $92,792 for a family of four.
 However, Oxford contains both very wealthy and poor people as well.

 Oxford is a very ethnically-diverse city.
 The people who call Oxford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oxford residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Oxford include German, English, Italian, and Scottish.

 The most common language spoken in Oxford is English.
 Other important languages spoken here include Spanish and African languages.